DASumeetPatra/Zomato-Dashboard/README.md

 - Online Delivery Availability
 - Table Booking Availability

----

 ## 5. Business Problem and Step Taken to Solve the Problem

-### 1️⃣ Uneven Restaurant Distribution Across Countries & Cities
+### A. Uneven Restaurant Distribution Across Countries & Cities
 **Problem:** Restaurants are highly concentrated in a few major countries and cities, while many regions remain under-served.
 **Solution:** Identify high-demand but low-supply regions and focus Zomato’s expansion, restaurant onboarding, and regional marketing in those areas.

----

-### 2️⃣ Lack of Online Delivery and Table Booking Options
+### B. Lack of Online Delivery and Table Booking Options
 **Problem:** Many restaurants do not provide online delivery or table booking, reducing customer convenience and engagement.
 **Solution:** Encourage partners to enable these features through incentives and highlight such restaurants in the app after activation.

----

-### 3️⃣ Price Range Does Not Always Match Customer Satisfaction
+### C. Price Range Does Not Always Match Customer Satisfaction
 **Problem:** High-priced restaurants do not always have higher ratings or votes; customers value affordability and quality over price.
 **Solution:** Promote value-based pricing and run campaigns like **“Luxury Taste, Local Price”** to boost affordable high-rated restaurants.

----

-### 4️⃣ High-Rated Restaurants With Low Votes Remain Hidden
+### D. High-Rated Restaurants With Low Votes Remain Hidden
 **Problem:** Some restaurants have high ratings but very few votes, resulting in low visibility on the platform.
 **Solution:** Identify these using analytics and increase visibility through featured sections, recommendations, and targeted promotions.

----

 ## 6. Solution / Conclusion